 College room rental charges covers all charges relating to accommodation, including the provision of all utilities.
 Council Tax is not payable on student rooms.
 Postgraduate rooms are banded into rent codes to reflect their size, facilities and other features.
-The weekly rents for each rent code are set out in Appendix E. It should be noted that some Colleges charge an additional 'Facilities Charge' or a 'Kitchen Fixed Charge' as a contribution to catering costs.
+The weekly rents for each rent code are set out in Appendix E. Some Colleges charge an additional 'Facilities Charge' or a 'Kitchen Fixed Charge' as a contribution to catering costs.
 Selwyn has no such additional charges.
 Rents are set during the Lent Term annually for the following academic year in consultation with the Accommodation Committee, a body comprising both senior and junior members (JCR and MCR) of the College.
 Final confirmation of these charges rests with the College Council, which also has student representation.

 Postgraduates pay rent on a quarterly basis.
-Postgraduate Room Licence Agreements commence on 1st October each year and run until early September of the following year (Tuesday 5th September in 2023).
+Postgraduate Room Licence Agreements commence on 1st October each year and run until 5th September of the following year.
 However: